slowernews/wisdom-tldr/chapters/chapter_3_action.md

 -- Anais Nin*

 > *"Social media says: do everything, everywhere, all at once.
 Reality says: focus on doing one or two things extremely well, in one place, consistently, over a long period of time." (...)
 "You have a limited amount of fucks to give.
 Very few, in fact.
-And if you go around giving a fuck about everything and everyone without conscious thought or choice—well, then you're going to get fucked."
+And if you go around giving a fuck about everything and everyone without conscious thought or choice—well, then you’re going to get fucked."
 -- Mark Manson*

 > *"Don’t solve problems you don’t have."